 - On a community level, we can be looking for more ways to create bonds between people, and include and help the people who are struggling and alone.

-- On an institutional level, mental health care and addiction treatment should better address underlying feelings of hopelessness and despair.
+- At an institutional level, mental health care and addiction treatment should better address underlying feelings of hopelessness and despair.

 - On an individual level, people can seek social bonds, join activities, work to shift their perspective, and seek help.
 We can also look to support other people on a one-to-one basis.